-Objective: To help workers delivering to other sites such as factories, logistics sites or customers' premises to maintain social distancing and hygiene practices.
+Objective: To help workers delivering to other sites such as branches, or suppliers' or customers' premises to maintain social distancing and hygiene practices.

+documents.

-Putting in place procedures to minimise person-to-person contact during deliveries to other sites.
-Maintaining consistent pairing where two-person deliveries are required. ' Minimising contact during payments and exchange of documentation, for example, by using electronic payment methods and electronically signed and exchanged documents.
+Maintaining consistent pairing where two-person deliveries are required.

+Minimising contact during payments and exchange of documentation, for example, by using electronic payment methods and electronically signed and exchanged